 The abandoned power plant on the outskirts of Fier.
 This town became one of the most important cities in Albania during the era of industrialization after the Second World War.
 Industrial plants and a refinery were constructed.
 In the 1960s, Korporata Elektroenergjitike Shqiptare (Albanian Electric Power Company, KESH) constructed a huge steam power plant (Termocentrali i Fierit) with an adjoining fertilizer factory.
 In 2007 it was finally shut down and the entire area sold to a Greek investment group for the symbolic price of a single Euro.

-Dismantled buildings, abandoned gas stations and plots for sale are a common part of the Albanian landscape.
-In the photograph, a dismantled structure next to a service station that has been converted into a hay warehouse for the surrounding farmers.
+Dismantled buildings, abandoned gas stations, and plots for sale are common sights in the Albanian landscape.
+In the photograph, a dismantled structure stands next to a former service station, now repurposed as a hay warehouse for local farmers in Lushnjë, reflecting the region's adaptive reuse amidst economic shifts.